adityapandey9/rethinkdb-adapter/README.md

 ## License

-This project is under Apache 2.0 License.
+This project is under MIT License.
 See the [LICENSE](LICENSE) file for the full license text.